SpringBootChallenge/CommunityGameBackend/README.md

 **Apache Commons CSV:** As a library for reading CSV files.

+**Springdoc-openapi** As a library to automate the generation of API documentation

 **Swagger:** As a framework for generating API documentation

 **JUni:** As a framework for writing and running tests.